 Saturday Art: "Dove of Peace", Lithograph on paper, by Pablo Picasso, 1949

-A philosopher friend quoted:
+A philosopher friend once remarked:

-"Piece of peace" is what you "think" you should be, "unfathomable tranquillity" is what you are.
+“Piece of peace” is what you think you should be;

 Comments